-If, instead of building the integrated photonic neural network from discrete components, we treated the entire chip as a blank slate that we could arbitrarily and reprogrammably sculpt, we could achieve far greater spatial efficiency \cite{larocque2021opticsexp, khoram2019photonres}.
-But for the integrated-photonic chip to perform an MVM with a programmable matrix, we need to be able to continuously program the chip's refractive index distribution, $n(x,z)$ \cite{Hughes-fan2019SciAdv, khoram2019photonres, larocque2021opticsexp, Nakajima-Hashimoto-NTT2022neuralSE, nikkhah2024inverse, wu-feng2023natphoton}.
-How can we make a photonic chip whose refractive index distribution is programmable?
+We could achieve far greater spatial efficiency if, instead of building the integrated photonic neural network from discrete components, we treated the entire chip as a blank slate whose refractive-index distribution, $n(x,z)$, we could arbitrarily and reprogrammably sculpt\cite{Hughes-fan2019SciAdv, khoram2019photonres, larocque2021opticsexp, Nakajima-Hashimoto-NTT2022neuralSE, nikkhah2024inverse, wu-feng2023natphoton}.
+Here lies the central challenge that our work tackles: How can we make a photonic chip whose refractive-index distribution is programmable, ideally in a way that avoids the integration complexity of introducing electronic wiring?
 In conventional nanophotonic chips, $n(x,z)$ is controlled by etching away material in lithographically defined regions---and is fixed at fabrication time.
-While inversed-designed chips \cite{Molesky-vuckovic-rodriguez2018NatPhoton} realizing MVMs with fixed matrices can be made \cite{nikkhah2024inverse}, we generally would like to be able to program the matrix.
+While inverse-designed chips \cite{Molesky-vuckovic-rodriguez2018NatPhoton} realizing MVMs with fixed matrices can be made \cite{nikkhah2024inverse}, we generally would like to be able to program the matrix.
 Photorefractive crystals were explored several decades ago as a means to implement programmable linear operations with slab waveguides \cite{Psaltis1990holography,Brady1991holographic}, but fell out of favor because the small achievable refractive-index modulation ($10^{-4}$) meant that even centimeter-scale waveguides were unable to perform large-scale operations.
-Additionally, phase-change materials have recently been demonstrated to realize arbitrary $n(x,z)$ \cite{delaney-muskens2021nonvolatile, wu-li2024freeform}, but suffer from slow rewriting speed\footnote{Approximately 3 mm$^2$ per minute in Ref.~\cite{wu-li2024freeform}.
-This limitation arises because rewriting is performed with a focused laser beam targeting a sub-micron spot, with the beam ultimately rastered across the phase-change-material substrate to modify the entire distribution $n(x,z)$.} and a limited number of rewrite cycles\footnote{$4000$ in Ref.~\cite{delaney-muskens2020family}.}.
-The scale is also currently limited: Ref.~\cite{wu-li2024freeform} reported programming a device with a 3-dimensional input and a 3-dimensional output.
+Additionally, phase-change materials have recently been demonstrated to realize arbitrary refractive-index distributions \cite{delaney-muskens2021nonvolatile, wu-li2024freeform} but suffer from a limited number of rewrite cycles ($4000$ in ref.\,\cite{delaney-muskens2020family}) and high loss (greater than $\SI{2.8}{dB/mm}$ in ref.\,\cite{wu-li2024freeform, delaney-muskens2020family}).
+The scale is also currently limited: ref.\,\cite{wu-li2024freeform} reported programming a device with a 3-dimensional input and a 3-dimensional output.